ony3000/vuex-viewport/README.md

 ## Caveat
 There are other exports named `viewport` and `viewportPlugin`.
-These are the same as `storeModule` and `createPlugin`, respectively.
+These are the same as `storeModule` and `createPlugin` respectively and will be removed in the next major release.

-If you using CDN, you can refer to `vuexViewport.viewport` and `vuexViewport.viewportPlugin`, respectively.
+If you using CDN, you can refer to `vuexViewport.viewport` and `vuexViewport.viewportPlugin`.
 But I think this notation is bad.
 Therefore, I encourage use `storeModule` and `createPlugin`.